 Our 51 Best 51 Summer Vacation (in this era of coronavirus)

 ADVENTURES ON THE RIVER.
 If you and your crew are ready to hit the road this summer, a whitewater rafting trip with veteran outfitter OARS is a great option for adventurous families with kids as young as four.
 OARS offers short and sweet 1- to 3-day getaways in Northern California and Northeastern Utah as well as longer trips from 4 to 18 days to places like Oregon’s Wild & Scenic Rogue River, Idaho’s Salmon River, the Green River through the Gates of Lodore in Utah’s Dinosaur National Monument and the Colorado River through Cataract Canyon in Utah and Grand Canyon in Arizona.
+(Check out the last-minute availability on Grand Canyon whitewater rafting trips through October — a once in a lifetime trip!)
 These guided trips include experienced river guides, top-notch equipment, delicious riverside meals, and comfy camping from $799 per person (from $99/person for 1-day trips).

 As Eileen Ogintz’ family learned on an OARS trip through Dinosaur National Monument in 2019, OARS standard procedures have long featured vigilant adherence to best practices for sanitation, disinfection of communal surfaces, and availability of hand washing stations on the river.
 This year, OARS is working closely with various outfitter associations throughout the country and the managing agency for each river to develop a mitigation plan that follows CDC as well as state and local guidelines.
 Guide/guest screening before the trip, masks, gloves, physical distancing, and heightened attention to hand washing and sanitation of vehicles and communal surfaces are all being carefully considered and could play a part in getting back on the river.
 In many cases, they may need to stick to one family or household unit per boat and on some rivers, one- and two-person inflatable kayaks and stand-up paddleboards will also be an option.
 Masks may be required for guides and guests in certain situations.